wernerglinka/glinka.dev.2024/src/content/blog/web-component-cloudinary-image.md

               ## Defining Properties and Attributes

               The `CloudinaryImage` component accepts three attributes: `base`, `imageid,` and `alt`.
 These attributes will be used to build the Cloudinary URLs and provide alternative text for the images.

-Instead of dynamically defining getters and setters inside the constructor, we will define them explicitly within the class body.
-It is considered best practice to define getters and setters outside the constructor.
-Sticking to this convention ensures that your custom elements are consistent with other elements and libraries, making it easier for other developers to understand and work with our code.
+              The state of these attributes will be reflected in the properties of the component and the properties state will be cached in an object called `props`.
+Changing attributes will update this `props` object and all element updates will be based on the `props` object.

+              The `props` object will be defined in the constructor.

               ```javascript
+              this.props = {
+                base: "",
+                imageid: "",
+                alt: ""
+              };
+              ```

+              Instead of defining getters and setters dynamically within the constructor, we'll explicitly set them in the class body.
+It's best practice to place getters and setters outside of the constructor.
+Adhering to this convention ensures our custom elements align with standards set by other elements and libraries, simplifying the process for other developers to understand and collaborate on our code.

+              It's important to note that we don't modify attributes when properties change.
+This convention aligns with typical behavior seen in HTML elements and other web components.
+Attributes are read once in the `connectedCallback` and subsequently cached in the `props` object.
+When properties alter, the `props` object updates, triggering an appropriate component update.

+              ```javascript
               // explicitly define properties reflecting to attributes
               get base() {
-                return this.getAttribute('base');
+                return this.props.base;
               }
               set base(value) {
-                if (value) {
-                  this.setAttribute('base', value);
-                } else {
-                  this.removeAttribute('base');
+                this.props.base = value;
+                this.updateImage
               }
-              }
               get imageid() {
-                return this.getAttribute('imageid');
+                return this.props.imageid;
               }
               set imageid(value) {
-                if (value) {
-                  this.setAttribute('imageid', value);
-                } else {
-                  this.removeAttribute('imageid');
+                this.props.imageid = value;
+                this.updateImage();
               }
-              }
               get alt() {
-                return this.getAttribute('alt');
+                return this.props.alt;
               }
               set alt(value) {
-                if (value) {
-                  this.setAttribute('alt', value);
-                } else {
-                  this.removeAttribute('alt');
+                this.props.alt = value;
               }
-              }
               ```

-              Now, our component can update the properties whenever the corresponding attributes are changed and vice versa.
+              ## Updating the Image
+              We are using a method `udateImage` to update the image.
+This method will be called when the component is added to the DOM and when the `base` or `imageid` properties change.
+The method will update the aspect ratio of the image wrapper, load the low-resolution image, and start observing the component for intersection with the viewport to then load the high-resolution image.

+              ```javascript
+              this.updateImage = async () => {
+                // update aspect ratio to image wrapper
+                const aspectRatio = await this.getAspectRatio(this.props.base, this.props.imageid);
+                this.imageWrapper.style.aspectRatio = aspectRatio;

+                // load low resolution image
+                this.lowResImage.src = `${this.props.base}w_100,c_fill,g_auto,f_auto/${this.props.imageid}`;
+                this.lowResImage.alt = this.props.alt;

+                // images are only loaded when they are visible in the viewport
+                this.observer.observe(this);
+              };
+              ```

               ## Image Loading and Intersection Observer

               To load the images lazily and swap the low-resolution image with the high-resolution image when it becomes visible, we'll use the Intersection Observer API.